Yojimb0/ReactCodeChallenge/README.md

 Show us your best practices.
 Write the code you proud of.
 For bonus points, make a few unit tests.
 We recommend react-testing-library.
 If you are new to it, start here and here.

 ---
+# Considerations

+* I decided to use the Glitch platform for the ease of use, and to get the static hosting which I assumed would be easier for you to browse and review.
+I've used a create-react-app glitch template (I kept its original readme below).
+I kept the provided server as-is, as this was not the focus of the exercise.
+* I originally started coding this app with a `Class-Components` approach.
+Discussing with a friend got me to realise that functional components is the ongoing trend.
+You can find this early implentation here: https://glitch.com/edit/#!/lava-trite-act - Moving to functional component was more confortable for me, and got me to learn more about hooks.
+* I've experimented with `react-snap`, to improve LightHouse score with a pre-rendered static version.
+It's not perfect, as a re-hydration flash happens, but gets me to 100 performance score.
+* I also wanted to get a feel of `styled-components` although I believe it's a bit overkill in that situation.
+* I'm not very familiar with testing in a React world, but I decided to spend a bit more time, and fill some knowledge gaps.
+It's not very user-friendly to run it within Glitch, so I would recommend to clone the repo.
+I've added Nock to cleanly mock API calls.

+All in all, I'm happy with the result, and am grateful for this exercise and for the opportunity to get out of my comfort zone.

+---

 # Original Glitch-CRA Readme